Mooose17/RandoCat/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This app was created in a day and is by no means a finished project.
+Currently the app was built and designed for browser first, meaning the next updates to this app will be looking at viewing this app and making it moblie responsive.

 ## What is this?

 Hello!
 This is a web-app that queries the [CatAPI](https://thecatapi.com/).